Hamasak1/hamasak1-osu-skins/hamasak1-skins.md

 # Main osu! skins
+most of skins i use. definitely all of the main skins

 # Some of the skins may not be listed.
 i could just be lazy too, but whatever